BetterCrypto/Applied-Crypto-Hardening/README.md

 # IMPORTANT

-If you reviewed the document and/or made some changes, please add your name to the `reviewers.tex` file (the list of names is sorted alphabetically by last name).
+If you reviewed the document and/or made some changes, please add your name to `src/acknowledgements.tex` (the list of names is sorted alphabetically by last name).

 Please also read the [FAQ](FAQ.md)!!